callmespring/callmespring.github.io/talk.md

 ### Talk

-* Seminar at Warwick, Department of Computer Science, Coventry, UK, Feb 2025 (invited), [Doubly robust alignment for LLMs](./slides/DRPO.pdf)
+* Seminar at Warwick, Department of Computer Science, Coventry, UK, May 2025 (invited), [Doubly robust alignment for LLMs](./slides/DRPO.pdf)

 * Seminar at Warwick, Department of Statistics, Coventry, UK, Feb 2025 (invited), [ARMA-Design: Optimal Design for A/B Testing in Two-sided Marketplaces](./slides/ARMAdesign.pdf)